-Knowledge Autonomy Coping with complexity Perception of professional context Associate (ACIfA) High level of technical knowledge of archaeological best practice; consistently defines, excavates and records a variety of archaeological features and deposits, and understands detailed site chronologies Understands a variety of environmental and dating sample strategies and able to judge when different methods should be applied Recognises numerous artefact types and understands where discussions about recovery methodologies and retention strategies could begin Able to link data with respect to identified project outcomes and add to project research aims Knowledge of relevant professional standards, guidelines, ethics and health and safety policy Demonstrates sustained commitment to the undertaking of relevant training and CPD Able to undertake sole/independent working Works on a variety of projects from small to medium scale, with occasional supervision of others, in a non-supervisory role Undertakes, where appropriate, supervision of small teams in an assistant role Ability to enforce safe systems of working, recognising potential hazards and taking appropriate action Ability to initiate tasks and implement new approaches Able to provide informal and formal mentoring and support to other members of staff Broad knowledge of excavation and post-excavation processes Consistently demonstrates the ability to interpret complex stratigraphic sequences and compile plan/stratigraphic matrices demonstrating this Knowledge of stratigraphic grouping (phases etc.) Able to review the primary records of archaeologists under their supervision Able to handle changing external factors requiring flexible strategy Recognises professional limitations and can identify when and where it is necessary to ask for guidance Understands how their work contributes to a project beyond a site, such as the wider development Interprets and assesses archaeological features within a wider site context Demonstrates a firm understanding of site formation processes Understands requirements for and use of other specialists Able to identify own CPD requirement to better meet the wider goals of the organisation and, where appropriate, plan to meet those requirements Ability to use lessons learned from pasprojects to inform project decision making Understands the ethical requirements of the Code of conduct and uses them to guide and review own practice and, where applicable, that of others.
+Coping with complexity Broad knowledge of excavation and post-excavation processes.
+Consistently demonstrates the ability to interpret complex stratigraphic sequences and compile plan/stratigraphic matrices demonstrating this.
+Knowledge of stratigraphic grouping eg phases etc. Able to review the primary records of archaeologists under their supervision.
+Able to handle changing external factors requiring flexible strategy.
+Recognises professional limitations and can identify when and where it is necessary to ask for guidance.
+Perception of professional conduct Understands how their work contributes to a project beyond a site, such as the wider development.
+Interprets and assesses archaeological features within a wider site context.
+Demonstrates a firm understanding of site formation processes.
+Understands requirements for and use of other specialists.
+Able to identify own CPD requirements to better meet the wider goals of the organisation and, where appropriate, plan to meet those requirements.
+Ability to use lessons learned from past projects to inform project decision making.
+Understands the ethical requirements of the Code of conduct and uses them to guide and review own practice and, where applicable, that of others.
 Can recognise and resolve potential conflicts of interest within an established framework.
-Upholds and promotes the values of the Institute to work in the public interest
+Upholds and promotes the values of the Institute to work in the public interest.